 Step 4: Sign Up for a Plan

-If you want to get insurance from the marketplace, you’ll need to provide some basic information:
+If you want to get a health plan from the Health Insurance Marketplace, you’ll need to provide some basic information:

 - Social Security numbers